 After you have submitted your award letter to indicate your borrowing preference and completed the action steps outlined in the initial award letter email, our office can begin processing your financial aid.
 First-year students can expect your financial aid to disburse during orientation week.
 Until disbursement, your financial aid will appear on your Student Account as Anticipated Aid.
 Anticipated Aid reduces the amount the student owes until the aid actually disburses and applies to the account.
 Refunds at Pitt are issued via paper check or eRefund. eRefund is the quickest method to receive funds, so we recommend signing up for eRefunds if you have not done so already in PittPAY.
 To sign up for eRefunds, log in to PittPAY at https://payments.pitt.edu/ and click "Select eRefund Preference" from the Account Summary tab.
 Then enter the required account information.

 What are the application deadlines for federal and institutional financial assistance?

-March 1st is our priority deadline.
-Students admitted after March 1st have two (2) weeks to complete their application.
+March 1, 2023 is our priority deadline for 2023-24 for incoming and returning students.
+Students admitted after March 1st have two (2) weeks after being admitted to complete their application.

 Is there a deadline to pay tuition and fees?